 Following Up With the Insurance Companyfollow up with the insurance adjuster

 Another way a car accident attorney can help ensure a person receives their settlement on time is to follow up with the insurance company.
 This is common sense, but it’s common for adjusters to be busy handling 100s of claim files.
 Sometimes, an insurance company may need prompting, and a detail-oriented lawyer could help ensure they mailed the checks.
+Additionally, a car accident attorney can clarify how car accident settlements work, breaking down any complexities involved in the process for their clients.
+This can significantly alleviate stress for the victim, allowing them to focus on recovery while their lawyer handles communication and negotiation.
+By providing insight and assistance, an attorney can ensure that clients are fully informed and prepared to receive their rightful compensation.

 Some defense attorneys order the checks as soon as an agreement is made and exchange the settlement release with the claimant’s attorney the same day.